Community Arts Exchange Reunion

 Jumblies Community Arts Exchange grew from our cross-country relationships and mentorship.
 Jumblies has been supporting artist visits back and forth between Toronto and more distant partners for years, including during our 2015 Train of Thought tour.
-In 2016/17, thanks to a Ontario Trillium Foundation and Inspirit Foundation funds, we were able to pilot and develop a more structured Youth Artist Exchange program.
+In 2016/17, thanks to the Ontario Trillium Foundation and Inspirit Foundation funds, we were able to pilot and develop a more structured Youth Artist Exchange program.

 Starting in Spring/Summer 2018, we revived this successful program – now open to participants of all ages – thanks to to a 3-year Grow Grant from the Ontario Trillium Foundation.
 This enables us to support 36+ Ontario artists spending time in community arts contexts with Jumblies and Ontario partners, with a priority on including Indigenous artists and others seeking to overcome barriers (e.g. related to culture, geography, ability, finances) to pursuing their community arts aspirations.